uniba-swt/libbidib/test/physical/Readme.md

 ./testsuite > outputFile.txt
 ```

-A test case execution can be terminated by entering
+A test case execution can be terminated by typing
-**Ctrl-C** in the terminal.
+**Ctrl-C** into the terminal.
 This sends a `SIGINT` signal to the program, which
 executes a callback function to free the heap memory, to set the train
 speeds to zero, and to terminate libbidib.

 ## Limitations

-The test-suite is only a selection of small test cases we used to verify our hardware automaticly and to stress test our systems.
+The test suite is a small selection of cases for catching obvious hardware problems and to stress test common functionality.

-Please note:

-* You can't run the test-suite on your modelrailway without modifying the code
-* The test-suite is not suited for hardware-verification in the scientific sense but more an indication of basic hardware functionality
+* There may be platform specific commands that are executed by the test cases.
+For example, the track coverage test case is
+  tailored to a specific track layout (SWTbahn Standard).
+* The test suite can only give a rough indication of the platform's mechanical reliability, and cannot give a detailed
+  hardware verification results.
-* You can't get software feedback from the test case `signal` (5) or `swtbahnStandardTrackCoverage` (3)
+* No feedback is given for the signal test case or the track coverage test case.
+* The track coverage test case does not drive the train along all tracks in both directions.